Accounting Systems Built for Federal Funding

 Why Accounting System Design Matters

-- Segregation: Clear distinction between direct, indirect, and unallowable costs.
+- Segregation: Proper separation of direct, indirect, and unallowable costs.

-- Internal Controls: Policies and approval workflows that prevent errors and unauthorized charges.
+- Internal Controls: Policies, approvals, and documentation practices that reduce errors and support accountability.

 System Design & Configuration